kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 ###### Disadvantage
 - A possible problem with this approach is that when a user has millions of followers (a celebrity-user), the server has to push updates to a lot of people.
 - DB write is usually slower than DB Read
+- Waste of request send to inactive user
 ##### Improve Pull
 - The slowest/longest duration was taken while user is reading requests
 	- Let's add a cache that stores each user's timeline